Sage Bambino Plus Review

 Latte art via the Sage Bambino Plus, in my kitchen.

-Breville Australia, make some actually innovative coffee machines – which are known in the UK as Sage coffee machines, due to the truth that the brand name was sold here in the 80s.
+Breville Australia, make some actually innovative coffee machines – which are known in the UK as Sage coffee machines, due to the fact that the brand name was sold here in the 80s.

 There’s the famous Sage Oracle range of bean to cup machines, and the uniformly renowned Barista range, including the Barista Express, Barista Touch & Barista Pro.

-Among their the majority of popular coffee machines within the past couple of years, has been the Sage Bambino Plus, so of course I had to get my hands on one, work with it for a few weeks and review it.
+One of their many popular coffee machines within the past couple of years, has been the Sage Bambino Plus, so of course I had to get my hands on one, use it for a few weeks and review it.

 Update February 2021